spryker/spryker-docs/docs/scos/user/features/202108.0/scheduled-prices-feature-overview.md

 A default price is the one that is shown as a real price of product.

-An original price is the one that, in the front end, is shown as a strikethrough to identify that the price has been used before the default price was applied as if there is a promotion.
+An original price is the one that, in the frontend, is shown as a strikethrough to identify that the price has been used before the default price was applied as if there is a promotion.
 ![Default original price](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Price/Scheduled+Prices/Scheduled+Prices+Feature+Overview/default-original-price.png)

 ## Time zones